 We can offer you a number of very unique expedition cruises, all exploring a different part of the Russian Far East.

 For those who have not been, the Russian Far East seems impossibly forbidding and it’s often mistaken for Siberia (just west).
 The truth is it-s bigger, more remote and, in winter, even colder.JB.
 Phllips

 We will also travel north by north-east, along what is still one of the remotest coastlines on earth

 On this expedition we go in search of those people, plants, animals and birds that make Russia's portion of the Pacific Ring of Fire so special

-We will select sites that few people visit such as river mouths, fiords, bays and islands that in our experience offer the natural history enthusiast, the photographer, the historian and travellers the most unique of opportunities.
+We will select sites that few people visit such as river mouths, fjords, bays and islands that in our experience offer the natural history enthusiast, the photographer, the historian and travellers the most unique opportunities.

-n three small islands within this sea hundreds of Steller Sea Lions haul out each year to breed.
-One of these, Tyulenly Island, also is home to one of the largest concentrations and breeding colonies of Northern Fur Seals
+On three small islands within this sea hundreds of Steller Sea lions haul out each year to breed.
+One of these, Tyulenly Island, also is home to one of the largest concentrations and breeding colonies of Northern Fur seals.